tnymlr/snap/README.md

 To use this extension you need to assign a keyboard shortcut to an app first.

-Once you've done it you can summon all of the windows of the app by hitting that keyboard shortct
+Once you've done it you can summon all of the windows of the app by hitting that keyboard shortcut

 ### Assign Shortcut